The 2022 MJA Awards are now closed to entry. This information is left here for information and reference only.

 Newcomer –Entrants will have been working in health and medical journalism for under 36 months (not before 30 April 2019).
 Judges will look for evidence of impact and engagement, topicality and balance.
 (One piece of work may be submitted – any format).

 News (broadcast) – a short news package that has been broadcast on TV, radio or online.
 This needs to be original material that has been edited together, ideally no more than five minutes in length.
 The judges will also be considering how the package has been constructed, looking at the choice of pictures and sound effects as well as interviews.
 (One piece of work may be submitted – broadcast only)

 Mental Health – News, features, or broadcast package may be entered about this area of medicine often neglected by the media.
 It could be tied to a campaign, about emerging science, a case study, or an interview with a leading figure in mental health.
 (One piece of work may be submitted – any format)

 Podcast – for a programme created and distributed as a podcast.
 Three examples of work may be submitted for judging.
 All three audio submissions must have been available to download via RSS, or free to access and subscribable on an audio app or website and should have been first ‘published’ during the entry period.
 (Three examples of work may be submitted – audio format)

 Science Explained – Judges will look for complex or emerging science stories made clear for a lay or specialist audience.
 Matching explanation to audience is vital.
 (One piece of work may be submitted – any format).

 Rules and Entry Guidance

-Work submitted will need to have been first published or broadcast on or between Thursday February 13, 2020 and Friday February 12, 2021.
+Work submitted will need to have been first published/broadcast on or between Saturday February 13, 2021 and Saturday 30 April, 2022.

 All work entered should be health- or medicine-related.